 The 3 Key "Happiness" Molecules

 Serotonin, dopamine, and norepinephrine are three key "happiness" neurotransmitters that your body needs to support a healthy state of mental wellbeing.
 Certain vitamins and minerals, such as B vitamins and magnesium (included in the vitamin powder), contribute to your body's ability to produce these neurotransmitters.
-I included these "neurotransmitter enhancers" along with other herbals and nutrients that support healthy mood in a special supplement formulation called Happiness 1-2-3!
+The product Happiness 1-2-3! includes these along with other herbals and nutrients that support healthy mood.
 Here's what's in it:

 - B12 and folate/folic acid.
 Both promote healthy brain function.